Girls-Network/.github/profile/README.md

 # Girls Network.

-This is the official development team for [discord.com/transfemme](https://discord.com/transfemme), AKA the Girls Network.
+This is the official development team for The Girls Network.

+Most of the code made by this team has been archived, or transferred off of the team to the respective writers.

+If you want to look into what the devs have done, check out @ariarees @doughmination and @fufuuwu